 Concerning the storage of imaging data, both the G7X Mark II and the SX740 write their files to SDXC cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot G7 X Mark II and Canon PowerShot SX740 HS and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the G7X Mark II and the SX740 are recent models that are part of the current product line-up.
-The G7X Mark II replaced the earlier Canon G7 X, while the SX740 followed on from the Canon SX730 HS.
+The SX740 is a recent model that features in the current product line-up of Canon.
+In contrast, the G7X Mark II has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the G7X Mark II was succeeded by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Is the Canon G7 X Mark II better than the Canon SX740 or vice versa?
 The listing below highlights the relative strengths of the two models.